NES Zapper: Accessories and third-party counterparts

 In 1988, the Video Shooter was released in the United States by Placo Toys.
 The Video Shooter is a wireless light gun controller for the NES.
 The infrared receiver is a rigid panel plugged directly into the controller port of the NES; it was designed with the intention that the NES would be placed on top of the television in order to detect the Video Shooter.
 Multiple Video Shooters can be used with a single receiver.
 When the gun is fired, a red light on the back of the gun is illuminated to indicate that a shot has been fired.
 The gun has a clear plastic sight on top of the gun to assist in aiming shots.

 In late 1988, the Video Blaster was released in North America by Camerica.
 The Video Blaster has the same shape as the Famicom light gun, but different colors and is compatible with the NES controller port rather than the Famicom extension port.
-The Famicom light gun included weights to make it heavier, which this controller lacks; however, because the two controllers use the same mould, the Famicom light gun's weights can be transplanted to the Video Blaster to give it the same feel.
+The Famicom light gun included weights to make it heavier, which this controller lacks; however, because the two controllers use the same mold, the Famicom light gun's weights can be transplanted to the Video Blaster to give it the same feel.
 The tip of the Video Blaster's barrel is painted orange, but this coloration is much less prominent than other light guns released in the United States after the passage of the Federal Toy Gun Law.

 On February 20, 1989, Bandai released the Hyper Shot in Japan.
-The Hyper Shot is a large two-handed light gun shaped like a machine gun.
 In addition to functioning as a light gun, the controller has equivalents to most of the Famicom controller's buttons; it has B, Start and Select buttons, as well as a stick to input directions, but no A button.
 The controller was bundled with Space Shadow.
 When used with Space Shadow, the Hyper Shot can output game audio from its built-in speaker and use haptic feedback to simulate the recoil of firing a gun; while the Hyper Shot can be used as a controller and light gun for any game, Space Shadow is the only game to support the speaker and haptic feedback.
 Space Shadow requires the Hyper Shot and cannot be played with other light guns, as the game expects button input to come from the Famicom expansion port (which only the Hyper Shot can provide).